OutlierVentures/ZIP/docs/ACTORS.md

 2. The speculator can create new stable crypto commodities (SCC) known as FUEL as liabilities against their collateral up to a threshold.
 3. FUEL (representing prepaid network gas*) is sold to developers for fiat - *leveraging the speculator’s position with fiat*.
 Tokens are not locked up until FUEL is bought.
 4. The FUEL price target is provided by an oracle*, with the target maintained by a dynamic FUEL supply.
-    1. FUEL pegged to certain amount of compute (eg. X FLOPS).
+    1. FUEL is pegged to certain amount of compute (eg. X FLOPS).
     2. If price is above target, speculators have an incentive to create new FUEL and sell at a ‘premium’ price.
     3. If price is below target, speculators have incentive to repurchase FUEL (reduce supply) to decrease their leverage at a discount.